explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-chromium-plan.md

     service workers.
 In Chromium this is cheap because a per-context `BrowserInterfaceBroker` already exists; the notes' §1 warning about worker support being expensive to retrofit applies to engines without that route.
+12. **Every storing origin is charged an entry's full size; the global total counts it once.**
+    The notes' §6 flagged multi-origin budget attribution as unresolved and suggested a fractional/shared scheme as the way to resolve it.
+That scheme is unsafe: if each of *N* storing origins is charged *S/N*, an origin's own charge drops when someone else stores bytes it also stores, and it can detect that by probing its own remaining headroom — learning that another origin stored a given hash, with none of the disclosure controls consulted.
+Charging each storing origin in full keeps an origin's usage a function of its own writes alone.
+The per-origin charges then sum to more than the bytes on disk, which is correct: the global cap protects the disk, while the per-origin share bounds what one origin can ask the registry to keep, matching the specification's own framing ("the total number of bytes an origin may contribute to the COS registry through successful writes").
+Usage became derivable from an entry's storing origins, so the persisted attributed-origin field was dropped entirely (metadata version 2) and site-scoped clearing stopped needing reattribution logic.
+The tradeoff taken knowingly: an origin storing many already-popular entries burns its share without adding disk usage, and since it may only evict its own sole-owned entries, it can hit its cap holding little it is allowed to evict.

 ## Implementation plan